ana-albergaria/LAPR2-ISEP/docs/SprintB/US_8/US8_RegisterNewClinicalAnalysisLaboratory.md

 kind of test(s) it operates.

 ### 1.2.
 Customer Specifications and Clarifications

-*Insert here any related specification and/or clarification provided by the client together with **your interpretation**.
-When possible, provide a link to such specifications/clarifications.*

 **From the specifications document:**
 >_Many Labs_ is an English company that (...) has a network of clinical analysis laboratories in England where analysis of blood (samples are collected) are performed, as well as Covid-19 tests.